elliekpursey/crispr-pathogens/README.md

 Citation
 ======

+If you use any of the code in this repository, please cite the paper.

 The work produced by this additional analyis, and using this pipeline, is free to read as a preprint: https://www.biorxiv.org/content/10.1101/2021.04.12.439454v1

-And the final version is published in Proceedings of the Royal Society B: https://royalsocietypublishing.org/doi/10.1098/rstb.2020.0464
+The final version is published in Proceedings of the Royal Society B: https://royalsocietypublishing.org/doi/10.1098/rstb.2020.0464